-Corey G. Johnson is an award-winning investigative reporter and with a focus on accountability journalism in governmental and private agencies, and the co-founder of the Ida B. Wells Society for Investigative Reporting.
+Corey G. Johnson is a Pulitzer Prize-winning investigative reporter and with a focus on accountability journalism in governmental and private agencies, and the co-founder of the Ida B. Wells Society for Investigative Reporting.

 Stan Oklobdzija is a Post-Doctoral Fellow at Claremont McKenna College’s Policy Lab whose research focuses on using computational social science tools to answer questions about campaign finance and election law in the United States.

 Riana Pfefferkorn is a Research Scholar at the Stanford Internet Observatory, where her work focuses on the intersection of computer security, privacy, and free expression.